 Capital Assets.
 The District's primary capital assets are the swimming pool, clubhouse, parks, and improvements.
-There were additions of \$373,134 during the year ended.
-The District did not dispose of any assets during the year.
+There were additions of \$495,794 during the year ended.
+The District disposed of one fully depreciated filter.
 See Note 3 of the Notes to the Financial Statements on page 19.